 Some standout health benefits of Avocado include:

-Source of Monosaturated Fats:
+Avocado is a Source of Monosaturated Fats:

 As aforementioned, over 70% of the Avocado fruit is made up of fats but, calm down, not all fats are bad.
 In fact, these are monosaturated fats, one of which is Oleic acid, that your heart actually needs.
 The fats found in this fruit are also heat-induced oxidation resistant thus making it a safe option for cooking.

-Decent Fibre Content:
+Avocado Decent Fibre Content:

 Many fruits pack the fibre aminution and the King doesn’t disappoint.
 A 100grams serving of the Avocado contains about 7 grams of fibre, 25% of which are soluble as opposed to the insoluble 75%.